iutools/iutools/doc/test-plan.md

 - Enter some syllabics text and add the word 'main' in it (note: all characters in that word are valid Latin IU chars)
 - Gist that text
-- Check that the text has been romanized
+- Check that the text is displayed in the PREFERRED script
 - Check that all Inuktitut romanized words are clickable...
   - But the English word 'main' is NOT clickable

 Text that contains an INVALID out-of-corpus word
 - Enter 'ninuksuk' and Assist Reading
 - Click on the word ninuksuk in the gist
-- Make sure that the word entry concludes and says 'No entry found for this word'
+- Make sure that the word entry shows empty info in all sections

 Text that contains a VALID out-of-corpus word
 - Enter '???' and Assist Reading